A perfect michelada, rimmed with Tajín and topped with crunchy fresh cucumber. Spicy, salty, beery, umami-rich, and completely refreshing.

 We see fútbol (soccer) stadiums full of people slugging down liters of stadium-prepared micheladas, parties at home where no other alcoholic beverage is served, and restaurant tables full of people slurping them down along with their barbacoa, carne asada, or pozole--or accompanying a hamburger and fries, or a salad.
 The michelada goes with just about any sort of food.
 Popular wisdom also knows it as a super hangover cure, so hey--beer for breakfast in your hour of need?
 Why not, just this once?

 The primary ingredient of any michelada is beer.
 Most people prefer a light-colored lager, but once in a while someone will order a michelada made with dark beer.
 Corona is just one option; any light-colored lager will do.
 First and foremost is to use the lager you prefer: Corona, Pacifico, Modelo, or any other.
-And your beer doesn't even have to be made in Mexico; use what you like.
+And your beer doesn't even have to be made in Mexico; use whatever country's beer you like best.
 Photo courtesy Corona.

 The seasonings in a michelada typically include either Clamato, V8, or plain tomato juice, plus Worcestershire sauce, a very hot bottled salsa like Valentina, Cholula, Yucateca, or any of dozens on the grocer's shelf, salt—lots of salt—powdered chile, the umami-heavy seasoning liquid called Maggi, and freshly-squeezed jugo de limón (the juice of a key lime).